twinfoundation/messaging/packages/messaging-connector-aws/README.md

 ## Testing

 The tests developed are functional tests and need an AWS SES simulator and an AWS SNS simulator up and running.
-The AWS SNS simulator can't send real SMS messages but simulates the server response accordingly.
+The AWS SNS simulator can't send real SMS messages nor push notifications but simulates the server response accordingly.

 To run AWS SES locally: